 6. Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

-7. The Mineral Resources statement has been prepared by Felipe Machado de Araújo, MAusIMM(CP), a full-time Equinox employee, who is QP as defined by NI 43-101.
+7. The Mineral Resources statement was been prepared by Felipe Machado de Araújo, MAusIMM(CP), who was a full-time Equinox employee and is a QP as defined by NI 43-101.